 Applications will be reviewed by NIGMS Program staff using standard review criteria with an emphasis on scientific merit of the project(s), nature and strength of the collaboration, student involvement, mentoring, and institutional commitment.

 The number of awards will be determined by the availability of funds, the number of applications, and the scientific merit of the collaborating research proposed.
-Approximately 10 awards are anticipated.
+Approximately 10 awards per year are anticipated.

 Institutional funds can be leveraged for this supplement; however, it is not allowable to do that for COBRE, IDeA-CTR, IDeA co-funded R01s and R15s, ISPCTN, CTSA or NARCH.